George Jackson (activist): Biography

-Incarceration at San Quentin
+Incarceration at San Quentin and Soledad

-On September 18, 1960, while still age 18, Jackson was arrested for participating with Robert Earl Young in the armed robbery at gunpoint of $71 from a Standard Oil service station in Los Angeles.
+On September 18, 1960, five days before his 19th birthday, Jackson was arrested for participating with Robert Earl Young in the armed robbery at gunpoint of $71 (equivalent to $800 in 2026) from a Standard Oil service station in Los Angeles.
 In December 1960, Jackson pled guilty to second-degree robbery.
 The following January he was sentenced to one year to life in prison.
 The judge pointed to Jackson's previous arrests as justification for the harsh sentence.
 He would remain in prison until his death.

 During his first years at San Quentin State Prison, Jackson involved himself in revolutionary activity.
 He was characterized by prison officials as egocentric and anti-social.
 In 1966, he befriended fellow inmate W. L. Nolen, who introduced him to Marxist, Leninist and Maoist political thought, which would later form the ideological basis of the Black Guerrilla Family.
 In speaking of his ideological transformation, Jackson remarked: "I met Marx, Lenin, Trotsky, Engels, and Mao when I entered prison and they redeemed me."
 In Blood in My Eye (1972), Jackson labeled himself a "Marxist-Leninist-Maoist-Fanonist".

 As Jackson's disciplinary infractions grew, he spent more time in lock-up and solitary confinement.
 He developed into an autodidact who read extensively and studied political economy and radical theory.
 He also wrote many letters to family members, friends and supporters, which would later be edited and compiled into the books Soledad Brother: The Prison Letters of George Jackson, and the posthumously published Blood in My Eye.
 Soledad Brother was an instant bestseller and brought Jackson a great deal of attention from leftist organizers and intellectuals in the U.S. and Europe.
 He amassed prison followers, including some whites and Latinos in addition to other black inmates.

 At the beginning of 1969, Jackson and Nolen were transferred from San Quentin to Soledad Prison.
 On January 13, 1970, corrections officer Opie G. Miller shot and killed Nolen and two other black prisoners (Cleveland Edwards and Alvin Miller) during a yard riot with members of the Aryan Brotherhood.
 Officer Miller, regarded as an expert marksman, was stationed in the guard tower overlooking the yard.
 His first three rifle shots killed the three black inmates; his fourth shot wounded a white inmate.
 After Nolen's death, Jackson became increasingly confrontational with corrections officials; he spoke often about the need to protect fellow inmates and take revenge on prison guards, employing what Jackson called "selective retaliatory violence".